thiagoavieira/thiagoavieira/README.md

 ## :wave: Welcome to my Github

 Hello!
-I'm **Thiago Vieira**,living in Brazil, currently studying Java and TypeScript. :heart:
+I'm **Thiago Vieira**, living in Brazil, currently studying Java and TypeScript. :heart:

 ## About me
 <br/>💻 Currently graduating on **Analysis and Systems Development** at IFSP - Araraquara